Services Contacts Free Consultation via WhatsApp

 After placing the apostille, the birth certificate is ready for use abroad.
 However, each country has its own features for accepting documents.
 Let’s look at the requirements of popular countries for emigration.

-CanadaApostille + translationCanada joined the Hague Convention in 2024
+CanadaApostille + translationcertified translator (Canada joined the Hague Convention on 11 January 2024)6 months

 Tip: Before obtaining an apostille, check the requirements of the destination country’s consulate.
-Some countries require apostilling not only the certificate itself but also the citizenship insert (if one was issued).
+Some countries require apostilling not only the certificate itself but also the citizenship insert (if one was issued before 6 February 2007).

 Countries not part of the Hague Convention

-For countries that are not members of the Hague Convention (UAE, China, Saudi Arabia and some others), consular legalization is required instead of an apostille.
-This is a more complex procedure including document certification at the Ministry of Justice, Ministry of Foreign Affairs and the consulate of the destination country.
+For countries that are not members of the Hague Convention, consular legalization is required instead of an apostille.
+This is a more complex procedure including document certification at the Ministry of Justice, the Ministry of Foreign Affairs and the consulate of the destination country.

 Old birth certificates and archives